Frequently Asked Questions

 Will there be food?

-- Yes, water and light snacks will be provided with compliments of Joshua Catering.
+- Yes, water and light snacks will be provided with the compliments of The Lord's Place Meal Mobile, both along the March route as well as on-site.

 Where can I park and how?

 - Parking is available along city streets and in nearby parking garages.
 Most is paid parking, and all options can be found here.
 Handicap parking is located along city streets.
-We will be utilizing Molly’s Trolleys as a first aid and mobile rest/snack vehicle, and it will also track the March route at the end of the event, which will be helpful in getting participants back to their cars.
+We will have a first aid kit as well as a rest stop with snacks and water.

 About the March